solo-io/gloo/docs/content/guides/dev/writing_auth_plugins/_index.md

 {{< /highlight >}}

 Elements in the `configs` array (from now on **steps**) will be executed in the order they are defined.
-The first step to deny the request will cause execution to be interrupted and Gloo to return the response generated by the step that denied it.
+The first step to deny the request will cause execution to be interrupted and Gloo Edge to return the response generated by the step that denied it.
 No steps after the failing one will be executed.

 {{% notice note %}}
-Some of the external auth schemes that Gloo provides out-of-the-box take advantage of this feature.
+Some of the external auth schemes that Gloo Edge provides out-of-the-box take advantage of this feature.
 To see an example of this, see the appendix to the [**Open Policy Agent** Authorization guide]({{% versioned_link_path fromRoot="/guides/security/auth/extauth/opa" %}}), where we use an OPA step to enforce a policy on a